ankschoubey/old-blog/_pages/non-technical-resources.md

     - 2022
         - Oct
             - [You will Never Want to Lie Again After Watching This [Sam Harris, Naval Ravikant] - YouTube](https://www.youtube.com/watch?v=ABZtZpNtY60)
+- Leadership and Team Work
+    - 2022
+        - Oct
+            - [HOW TO: Build trust in relationships](https://www.youtube.com/watch?v=Wz-TG8nYu_w): Don’t judge them for not trusting you.
+Trust them without wishing to get anything back.
+Until they break your trust.
+- Productive
+    - 2022
+        - Oct
+            - [Priyanka Chopra's best piece of advice - YouTube](https://www.youtube.com/watch?v=1GLEkAkve1E) : Respect peoples time if you want your time to be respected

 ## Meditation
 - 2022